altruios/namshubettulpa/public/namshubettuple/restructuring.md

 "more complicated: they're involved, but they don't have the numbers to pull something like this off, and how?"
 *He shook his head*
-"no, and who did they scamble - and why: you know what i think - coup" "nail on the head and winds from my sails, lenny, I think it's a coup too, and the undernet is being pushed in the spotlight" *Jochek leaned in*
+"no, and who did they scamble - and why: you know what i think - coup" "nail on the head and winds from my sails, lenny.
+I think it's a coup too, and the undernet is being pushed in the spotlight" *Jochek leaned in*
-"underestimated undernet was in all the schools"
+"Underestimated undernet was in all the schools"
+""

 `{dime::do stuff}`